 Applicant must pass departmental examinations in the areas of Music Theory and Music History.
-We suggest completing these exams before the fourth semester of coursework.
+These exams should be completed by the 13th credit hour of coursework in the program.
 "Provisional" enrollment status is given to students until these exams are passed.

-Master of Music Master in Performance
+Master of Music in Performance audition requirement